Hardik-anavadiya/yelp-business-review-analytics/README.md

-Yelp Business Review Analytics
+# Yelp Business Review Analytics

 This end-to-end data analytics project focuses on processing and analyzing a large-scale Yelp dataset using Python, AWS S3, and Snowflake.
 The project includes data engineering, sentiment analysis, and advanced SQL-based business insights.

-Project Overview
+## Project Overview

-Processed over 7 million Yelp reviews (5GB) and business data (100MB) from JSON files.
+- Processed over 7 million Yelp reviews (5GB) and business data (100MB) from JSON files.

-Built a scalable data pipeline using Python for data preparation and splitting.
+- Built a scalable data pipeline using Python for data preparation and splitting.

-Leveraged AWS S3 for cloud storage and Snowflake for data warehousing and querying.
+- Leveraged AWS S3 for cloud storage and Snowflake for data warehousing and querying.

-Tech Stack
+## Tech Stack

-Python
+- Python

-AWS S3
+- AWS S3

-Snowflake
+- Snowflake

-SQL
+- SQL

-TextBlob (for sentiment analysis)
+- TextBlob (for sentiment analysis)

-Key Features
+## Key Features

-Data Engineering & ETL
+### Data Engineering & ETL

-Split large JSON files into smaller chunks using Python for efficient ingestion.
+- Split large JSON files into smaller chunks using Python for efficient ingestion.

-Loaded semi-structured data into Snowflake using VARIANT columns and the COPY INTO command.
+- Uploaded data to AWS S3 and loaded it into Snowflake using VARIANT columns and the `COPY INTO` command.

-Converted JSON to tabular format using SQL transformations.
+- Transformed JSON into structured tabular format using SQL queries and `CREATE TABLE AS SELECT`.

-Sentiment Analysis
+### Sentiment Analysis

-Created a Python UDF in Snowflake using the TextBlob library.
+- Created a Python UDF in Snowflake using the TextBlob library.

-Performed polarity-based sentiment classification (positive, neutral, negative).
+- Calculated sentiment polarity for each review and classified it as positive, neutral, or negative.

-Added sentiment column to the final review table.
+- Appended sentiment results to the final cleaned review table.

-SQL-Based Business Insights
+### SQL-Based Business Insights

-Unnested business categories using SPLIT_TO_TABLE.
+- Unnested comma-separated categories using `SPLIT_TO_TABLE`.

-Identified top reviewers and most reviewed businesses using ROW_NUMBER() and QUALIFY.
+- Identified top users and most-reviewed businesses using `ROW_NUMBER()` and `QUALIFY`.

-Calculated percentage of 5-star reviews, monthly review trends, and category popularity.
+- Calculated:
+  - Percentage of 5-star reviews
+  - Monthly review trends
+  - Most popular business categories

-Extracted top businesses by positive sentiment.
+  - Top businesses by positive sentiment reviews

-Project Outcome
+## Project Outcome

-This project demonstrates strong proficiency in cloud data engineering, large-scale data processing, sentiment analysis, and advanced SQL.
-It showcases the ability to build an end-to-end pipeline using modern data tools and techniques.
+This project demonstrates strong proficiency in cloud data engineering, large-scale data processing, and sentiment analysis.
+It showcases the ability to build scalable, end-to-end analytics solutions using Python, Snowflake, and SQL.